shapeshed/shapeshed.com/content/posts/domain_forwarding_in_apache.md

-{
-  "title": "Domain forwarding in Apache",
-  "date": "2008-02-16T00:00:00+00:00",
++++
+date = "2008-02-16T00:00:00+00:00"
-  "description": "Here's a short tutorial on one way to forward one domain to another in Apache, keeping Google happy as we go along.", "tags": [
+description = "Here's a short tutorial on one way to forward one domain to another in Apache, keeping Google happy as we go along." tags = ["Linux", "Apache"] title = "Domain forwarding in Apache"

-    "Linux",
-    "Apache"
-  ]
-}
++++

 ## The disclaimer bit